iliaskaras/OnlineMovieStore/README.md

  There are different economic packages, based on what movie the customer is trying to rent, any many more.

  For testing i used Mockito for our Services.
+Havent put tests for all the program as a whole but i created for 3 RestControllers that indicates the way.